Friday, March 13, 2020

 That, my friends, is where my rope ended.

 "I've been standing in lines all damn day ever since I boarded this damn ship.
 I will not stand in another line, either get us a decent table or I'm leaving!"
-I exclaimed, a bit more forcefully than reading these words suggest.
+I exclaimed, a bit more forcefully than reading these words suggest (that quote may have been sanitized a bit for our reader's protection-Ed).

 "Please, it's ok...we'll work something else out," the waiter said.